 Costumes Don’t Have to Be Worn Just Once

 There are costumes swaps happening all over the United States that allow anyone to come with their gently-worn costume to trade in for a different one.
-We hosted our first Halloween costume swap in Kirkland in early October, and gave out about 30-40 costumes donated by the community.
-If you weren’t able to attend the swap, buying secondhand is a great option.
+At our first Halloween costume swap in October 2016, we gave out about 30-40 costumes donated by the community; in 2017, we gave out about 40-50; and in 2018, we gave out more than 100.
+If you weren’t able to attend our swap, buying secondhand is a great option.
 Value Village and Goodwill in Kirkland both offer a wide selection of gently-worn costumes.

 Reduce Waste in Party Planning and Decorating